-After balance date, the Company's Board of Directors had further change where Mr Malik Easah resigned from the Board on 19 May 2023, Mr Conrad Karageorge resigned from the Board on 13 November 2021 and Mr Modou Guene resigned on 27 June 2023.
-Mr David Swann was appointed to the Board on 17 February 2023.
+After balance date, the composition of the Company's Board of Directors changed whereby Mr Malik Easah resigned on 19 May 2023, and Mr Modou Guene resigned on 27 June 2023.
+Mr David Swan was appointed to the Board on 17 February 2023.
 At the date of this report, the Company has three directors.

-Bassari had been suspended from trading by ASX on 1 April 2020 and after the end of the year was permanently de-listed, effective 4 April 2022.
+Bassari had been suspended from trading by ASX on 1 April 2020 and was permanently de-listed, effective 4 April 2022.